-Basal ganglia are the oldest structure in your brain, one that has been coordinating movement, motivation, and reward for some 560 million years.
-Read on to find out how it works, what can go wrong, and how to help keep it running smoothly.
+The basal ganglia are the oldest structure in your brain, one that has been coordinating movement, motivation, and reward for some 560 million years.
+Read on to find out how it works and what kind of substances can affect it.

 One interesting theory from the 60s gave rise to the popular concept of the reptilian brain.
 While most scientists were focusing on the conscious, thinking brain, the neuroscientist Paul MacLean set out to understand the structures that underlie our more primitive, unconscious actions.
-“Instinct has been kind of a dirty word for some time”, he announced back then [R].
+“Instinct has been kind of a dirty word for some time,” he announced back then .

 - The neocortex, or the human brain, which directs complex processes like language, abstract thinking, advanced cognition, and planning.

 It was first thought that this structure originated from ancient lizards, hence the popular reptilian brain idea.
 However, even the lamprey, a primitive fish used to model some of the earliest vertebrates, uses the same basal ganglia pathways as we do to move, breathe, and swallow.
 So, the emergence of this part of the brain seems to predate reptiles [1, 2].

 As modern research has uncovered much more about the brain in the meantime, this theory has become outdated.
 It’s not precise, and there are several important exceptions to it.
 But it helped scientists initially understand some aspects of brain anatomy and behavior.

 This section will explore how the basal ganglia works when everything is running smoothly.
 To learn more about what happens when this part of the brain becomes dysfunctional, check out this post.

 The basal ganglia allow us to very precisely control our bodies by preventing unwanted movement.